Classroom Solar Project

 It is also a bold teaching tool for the students and visitors of our classroom, the participants of our outreach programming, and our online visitors.
 It offers our students a myriad of learning opportunities in Science, Technology, Engineering, and Mathematics (STEM) education, project-based learning initiatives, environmental education, and energy conservation practices and experiences.
 It also provides a unique web interface technology that allows the system to be monitored in real-time by our students in class on our campus and anyone from anywhere on the planet via this website - see the page "Solar Array Live Feed" and see how much power we have made today, yesterday and since day one!

-Phase Three: Now that the primary array is complete we begin the planning and fundraising stages for the third and final phase of this amazing project.
+Phase Three: After the primary array was completed in 2019 we began the planning and fundraising stages for the third and final phase of this amazing project.
 Phase Three will consist of a plug-and-play battery storage system that will store much of the excess power generated by the array.
 This energy will then be used at night to keep the building's systems running using stored solar energy as well as acting as a backup power supply during periods of power outages that are frequent in our remote, wilderness location.
 To make Phase Three happen we need your support.
 If you would like to help us make this happen for our classroom and our students and our shared environment, please visit our donation page.

 It is clear that our dependence on fossil fuels is getting us into hot water with climate change, local and international resources, land rights, human rights, political and international issues.
 The consensus among the majority of the world's scientists and forward thinkers is that it is time to begin the phase-out of fossil fuel-powered energy and transportation sources and time to ramp up the adoption of renewable energy and electric vehicle technologies to power and to move our society - on top of all this science is the simple fact is that common sense says that if you have the technology to make your own energy for your home and fuel or your vehicle then you should make it so.

-By installing this one of a kind solar power station at our classroom, our students and visitors will benefit greatly from the applied use of renewable energy technologies in class by experiencing the first-hand functioning of real-world, renewable energy applications such as solar-electric power, and electric vehicles.
+By installing this one-of-a-kind solar power station in our classroom, our students and visitors have and continue to benefit greatly from the applied use of renewable energy technologies in class by experiencing the first-hand functioning of real-world, renewable energy applications such as solar-electric power, and electric vehicles.